guillaume-chevalier/Awesome-Deep-Learning-Resources/README.md

 ## Books

+- [Clean Code](https://www.amazon.ca/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) - Get back to the basics you fool!
+Learn how to do Clean Code for your career.
+This is by far the best book I've read even if this list is related to Deep Learning.
+- [Clean Coder](https://www.amazon.ca/Clean-Coder-Conduct-Professional-Programmers/dp/0137081073) - Learn how to be professional as a coder and how to interact with your manager.
+This is important for any coding career.
 - [How to Create a Mind](https://www.amazon.com/How-Create-Mind-Thought-Revealed/dp/B009VSFXZ4) - The audio version is nice to listen to while commuting.
 This book is motivating about reverse-engineering the mind and thinking on how to code AI.
 - [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html) - This book covers many of the core concepts behind neural networks and deep learning.
 - [Deep Learning - An MIT Press book](http://www.deeplearningbook.org/) - Yet halfway through the book, it contains satisfying math content on how to think about actual deep learning.